 System realization activities are conducted to create and test versions of a system as specified by system definition.
-The activities are grouped and described as generic processes that are performed iteratively and/or concurrently depending on the selected Life Cycle Model (glossary).
+The activities are grouped and described as generic processes that are performed iteratively and/or concurrently depending on the selected life cycle model.
 These activities include those required to build a system (system implementation), integrate disparate system elements (system integration), and ensure that the system meets both the needs of stakeholders (system validation) and aligns with the system requirements and architecture (system verification).

-These activities are not sequential; their iteration and flow are depicted in Figure 1 (see "Overview", below), which also shows how these processes fit within the context of System Definition (glossary) and System Deployment and Use KAs.
-The specific activities and sequence of system realization activities will be dependent upon the type of life cycle model being utilized.
+These activities are not sequential, but are performed concurrently, iteratively and recursively depending on the selected life cycle model.
+Figure 1 (see "Overview", below), also shows how these processes fit within the context of system definition and System Deployment and Use KAs.
+See also Applying Life Cycle Processes for further discussion of the relationships between process and life cycle model.